Hayward Gallery is a world-renowned contemporary art gallery and a landmark of brutalist architecture.

-The exhibition programme focuses on presenting a wide range of adventurous and influential artists from across the world, while its rich history includes exhibitions by modern pioneers such as Paul Klee, Lucio Fontana, Francis Bacon, Bridget Riley, and Anthony Caro.
+The year-round exhibition programme focuses on presenting a wide range of adventurous and influential artists from across the world.

 This project was made possible through the generous support of Arts Council England, the Heritage Lottery Fund, trusts and foundations and over 50,000 individuals and Southbank Centre friends supporting our Let The Light In fundraising campaign.

 JCB Glass Lift (Blue Side Foyer, Royal Festival Hall) to exit onto Riverside Terrace (Level 2) and use main entrance into Hayward Gallery.
 Alternatively, use the car park lift to the Hayward Gallery Foyer.
 All floors are accessible from main foyer.
 Please use the main foyer lift to access the Hayward Gallery Cafe.

 We welcome wheelchair users and guide companion dogs.
 Wheelchairs and gallery stools are available for visitors by visiting the Hayward Gallery cloakroom when you arrive (subject to availability).

 Talk to a member of staff at the foyer entrance if you have a disability that means you can’t queue, or you need extra assistance.